webuiprovider/fluent/content/documentation/v1.8/_index.md

 ---
 title: 'Fluent Bit v1.8 Series'
-description: "<a href='https://github.com/fluent/fluent-bit/tree/1.8'>Fluent Bit v1.7</a>  is the new stable branch for production usage.
+description: "[Fluent Bit v1.8](https://github.com/fluent/fluent-bit/tree/1.8) is the new **stable branch** for production usage.
 Based on bug reports or specific minor feature requests, we do quick releases upon demand.
-Below is a list of the notes for each version. "
+Below is a list of the notes for each version."
 url: '/documentation/v1.8/'
 latestVer:
   heading: "Fluent Bit v1.8.2 is out!"